lucval/yojee/shopping_basket/README.md

 Future Improvements
 ===================
-- *product* should be provided with an ID and mapping between products and categories could be defined by mean of a relational database
+- *product* should be provided with an ID and mapping between products and categories could be defined by mean of a relational or key/value database (a version using a pre-populated kvdb is available in a [separate branch](https://github.com/lucval/yojee/tree/category-from-kv/shopping_basket#shopping-basket))
 - a relation or an extra input field could be used to define imported products